Skip to main content

 Start Editing

-With your project created and development environment started, edit wp-templates/front-page.js and see the updated results in your browser.
+With your project created and development environment running successfully, you can now edit wp-templates/front-page.js and see the updated results in your browser.
+There is a lot more functionality and more exciting features in Faust but this gets you off and running!

 Further Learning